Edmund Schulthess: Biography

-He was President of the Confederation four times in 1917, 1921, 1928 and 1933.
+He was President of the Swiss Confederation four times, in 1917, 1921, 1928 and 1933.

 He died on 22 April 1944 in Bern.

 Family

 He married Marguerite Jeanne Disqué (born c.
 1880) and had a daughter Nelly Marguerite Jeanne Schulthess, born in Switzerland on 13 August 1903.
 Like her parents, she married at the Church of the Holy Trinity in Bern on 30 November 1933.
-She and her Portuguese husband (Vasco Francisco Caetano de Castro Coutinho de Quevedo Pessanha, born in Lisbon, Coração de Jesus, on 3 July 1909) continued the family line.
+She and her Portuguese husband (Vasco Francisco Caetano de Castro Coutinho de Quevedo Pessanha, born in Lisbon, Coração de Jesus, on 3 July 1909, great-grandson of the 1st Baron of the Quinta do Ferro and 1st Viscount of the Quinta do Ferro and of the 1st Viscount of Portalegre and great-great-grandson of the 1st Viscount of Castelo Branco and of the 1st Baron of Oleiros and 1st Viscount of Oleiros) continued the family line.